|

 in the live aquarium trade.
 Cowries are among the most harvested snails

-for the shell trade.
-Some islanders use cowries to bait traps for
+for food.
+Some islanders use cowries to bait traps for octopus.

 Status and threats: Recent estimates